hoxxep/portable-hash/README.md

 Your crate must provide the following guarantees when implementing `PortableHasher`:
 - The hash output must be stable across all minor versions of your crate.
 - Integer types are hashed consistently across all platforms, explicitly choosing little-endian or big-endian encoding.
+- Use `default-features = false` when adding `portable-hash` as a dependency, so end users can opt to disable the `std` feature.

 ## What's wrong with the `std::hash` traits?
 The standard library `Hash` and `Hasher` traits are not suitable for portable hashing across different platforms and versions of Rust.
 The hashing of primitive types, standard library types, implementation of `derive(Hash)`, and the default behaviour of `Hasher` methods may all change between platforms and compiler versions.
 This crate is intended to provide an equally easy to use alternative that is truly stable and portable across platforms and versions of Rust.